-New 2023 update!
+New 2024 update!
 In this article I’ll compare the features of all the currently produced standalone MPC models so you can hopefully make an informed decision on which model will suit your specific needs.
-At the time of writing, the current Akai MPC line up now consists of four distinct MPCs; the entry-level MPC One Plus, the mid-range MPC Live II, the workstation style MPC Key 61, and the MPC X SE (‘special edition’).
+At the time of writing, the current Akai MPC line up now consists of four distinct MPCs; the entry-level MPC One Plus and MPC Key 37, the mid-range MPC Live II, the workstation style MPC Key 61, and the MPC X SE (‘special edition’).
 So… which MPC is right for you?

 The MPC Firmware/Software